Skip to main content

 Clicking, Ringing, or Buzzing Sounds

-New sounds, often referred to as phantom sounds, are the most reported symptom of tinnitus.
+New sounds, often called phantom sounds, are the most reported symptom of tinnitus.
 You may hear clicking, ringing, or buzzing.
 You can also hear hissing, humming, roaring, or pulsating sounds.

 Hearing Loss

-You may experience hearing loss due to some type of damage to the inner ear or eardrum when exposed to loud noises.
+You may experience hearing loss due to damage to the inner ear or eardrum when exposed to loud noises.
 There is also the potential for permanent hearing loss.

 Ear Pain